nextwebb/blog-posts/cldbw35ps00010ajy1eu0ch32.md

 When it comes to building serverless applications, several options are available for coordinating and executing tasks.
 AWS Step Functions and the Chalice framework are two popular choices, but Python also provides built-in support for asynchronous programming through the async and await keywords.
 In this article, we will compare these three options and explore when to use each one to build scalable and maintainable serverless applications using Python.

+### Prerequisites

+This article assumes that you have the following:

+* Some essential knowledge of Python

+* Know what is AWS step functions and lambda

+* Are you familiar with serverless applications

 ### Discussions

 AWS Step Functions is a service that allows you to create and run workflows that coordinate multiple AWS services, such as Lambda functions, DynamoDB tables, and SQS queues.
 These workflows, known as state machines, are defined using the JSON-based Amazon States Language.
 Step Functions provides a powerful way to visualize and understand the flow of your application, which can help with troubleshooting and debugging.
 However, it does add a layer of complexity, as you need to manage the state machine and its associated resources.